Decio Azzolino: Azzolino and Christina

 Azzolino was appointed Queen Christina of Sweden's representative within the Catholic Church.
 It is certain he looked after her financial businesses.
 Some have speculated that he and Christina were in love with one another.
 Bargrave, again, suggested that Azzolino was sent to Romania by Pope Alexander in order to avoid public perception that a relationship was ongoing.

 In July 1659, she moved to Trastevere to live in Palazzo Riario, on top of the Janiculus, designed by Bramante.
 It was Cardinal Azzolino who signed the contract as well as provided her with new servants to replace Francesco Maria Santinelli, who had been Monaldeschi's executioner.
 Azzolino ensured that she was reconciled with the pope and that the latter granted her a pension.

 Christina wrote him many letters during her travels.
 On 26 January 1667, Christina wrote (in French) that she never would offend God or give Azzolino reason to take offence, but this "does not prevent me from loving you until death, and since piety relieves you from being my lover, then I relieve you from being my servant, for I shall live and die as your slave".
 Maintaining celibacy, his replies were more reserved.

-In 1675, he suggested Christina to appoint Romolo Spezioli, also from Fermo, like Cesare Machiati, as her physician.
+In 1675, he suggested to Christina to appoint Romolo Spezioli, also from Fermo, like Cesare Machiati, as her physician.
 Azzolino also introduced her to Miguel Molinos.
 In her basement there was a laboratory, where she, Giuseppe Francesco Borri and Azzolino experimented with alchemy.
 Cardinal Azzolino stayed at her side until she died on 19 April 1689.

 Azzolino burnt most of their correspondence; about 80 letters have survived.
 Some details were written in a code that was decrypted by Carl Bildt in Rome around 1900.
 Azzolino inherited her important art collection, including Correggio's Danaë and two versions of Titian's Venus and Adonis (probably the "Lausanne" and Getty versions).
 Azzolino died a few weeks later and is buried in the oratorium of the Church of Santa Maria in Vallicella.
 His nephew Pompeo Azzolino was his sole heir, and he rapidly sold off Christina's art collections, much of which later formed the core of the Orleans Collection.